Envirometrix/PredictiveSoilMapping/main.md

 $\theta_s  = 0.81 + 0.001 \cdot {\mathtt{clay}} - 0.283 \cdot D_b$) for
 a different data set, adding further credibility to their general applicability. @Zacharias2007SSSAJ recommended using the PTFs of
-@Vereecken1989SS if data on soil organic matter were available but felt that their proposed equations were suitable for use where soil organic matter data were not available.
+@Vereecken1989SS if data on soil organic matter were available.

 Empirical equations developed by @Williams1992 for the prediction of the constants $A$ and $B$ in the Campbell function have been widely used in